amarig7238/sep10-freedom-project/tool/learning-log.md

 * A question I still have is can I have the animations go off in a row meaning one after the other?

+---

+# Tool Learning Log

+Tool: Animate.css

+* While i was tinkering with my too further I used the [animate.css](https://animate.style/) website to explore my tool further and see what else I can do to better my understanding.
+This website gave a couple tutorials on how to use different layouts.

+* I tried this layout called key frames which provides a flexible way to use Animate.css with your current projects without having to refactor your HTML code.

+* As I am using the kayframes for some reason the animation wasnt doing anything until I realized I had the wrong animations matching eachother so once I fixed it the animation worked.

+* A question I still have is, is it better to use HTML or Keyframes.

 <!--
 * Links you used today (websites, videos, etc)